Corporate Social Responsibility

 Ashok is currently working at HCL and pursuing bachelor’s in computer applications.
 Suparas is pursuing Diploma in Pharmacy.
 Shubham is pursuing hotel management from Institute of Hotel Management.
 Divya and Shikha are studying history in Delhi University.
 Prachi is getting trained from Frankfinn Institute of Airhostess Training.
 Rishi and Tarun were given opportunity to intern with 1E in the Noida office.

 In addition to looking after the educational needs of the children, we also believe in providing help in other interrelated areas.
-To promote wellbeing, we have employed a full time Child Psychologist to look after pastoral care of the children.
-We organise workshops by experts on diet and nutrition, career counselling, sex education, among others.
+To promote their wellbeing, we have employed a full time Child Psychologist to look after the pastoral care of the children.
+We organise workshops by experts on diet and nutrition, career counselling, sex education, amongst others.
 We also organise picnics and outings for them.

-During the pandemic we gave them several laptops and sponsored an internet connection so that they could their online studies were uninterrupted.
+During the pandemic we gave them several laptops and sponsored an internet connection so that their online studies were uninterrupted.
 Since outings are not possible, we organised monthly lunches for them.

 Even though Manav Mandir closed in March 2022, we continue to support many of children and young adults as they pursue higher education.
 Our vision is to ensure that all the children are able to provide for themselves and lead independent lives once they complete their education.

 Research Project in partnership with the University of Warwick

 1E is funding a research project in Haryana, India with the University of Warwick and several Indian partners, including the Tata Institute of Social Sciences (TISS) and the Centre for Policy Research in Higher Education (CPRHE) to discover what is limiting girls’ chances of taking advantage of increasing education and life opportunities available within the National Capital Region.

 Our aim is to develop sustainable programmes which can provide impartial guidance so policy makers and governments can make informed choices about which interventions are likely to have most impact.